AiJared/DSA_in_python/README.md

 The <b>Auxiliary Space</b> is <b>O(1)</b>.

+#### Deletion in Circular Linked List

+Well we have looked at inserting nodes in a circular linked list.
+We have seen that a node can be inserted at the beginning, at a specific position and at the end.

+Let's now look at how we can delete a node from a circular linked list.
+Much like inserting, deleting a node can also be done at different positions of the list.

 ## Merge Sort Algorithm
 Let's take a look at how merge sort works conceptually by using arrays.